apache/spark/CONTRIBUTING.rst

 .. note::
     The docs build script ``build.sh`` requires bash 4.0 or greater.
-    If you are building on mac, you can install latest version of bash with homebrew.
+    If you are building on Mac OS, you can install latest version of bash with homebrew.

+**Known issue:**

+If you are creating a new directory in the `airflow.providers` package, you should also update ``docs/autoapi_templates/index.rst`` file.

 Pull Request Guidelines